-By default, the below line chart shows how all of your guides are daily performing the last 7 days.
+By default, the below line chart shows how all of your guides have been performing daily for the last 7 days.
 However, you can filter information by time range, then interact with graphs to retrieve date-specific data.

 You can also switch between different content tabs and see how an individual content performs by selecting it in the dropdown above the main graph.

 Overall and individual content analytics will give you more insight into performance and usage data.
-They consist of:
+They consist of the following:

 Resource Center Analytics

 How your live contents perform can also be tracked through data given in the pie chart (1) and table (2).